Skip to main content

 This article tells you how your exported list of transactions should look for you to be able to upload them to Substly.

-Written by Olle Stigenius
+Written by Ola Stål

-Updated over a week ago
+Updated over 2 weeks ago

 Format of the file